fbpx

 Early on Thursday we got the word, via a Twitter photo posted by the good folks at DTLA Walking Tours, that Angels Flight Railway had been hit with a major graffiti bomb.
 The rest of the day was a blur of emails and calls, seeking out the people who could do something...

+NEW: On the indictment of PLUM Committee member Curren Price.
 FOR THE LATEST ON LACMA, L.A.
-TIMES BUILDINGS, ETC. SCROLL DOWN TO PRESS CLIPS OUR PEREIRA IN PERIL ACTIVISM: On December 3, 2019, Save LACMA board members gave public comment at Los Angeles City Hall opposing the gift of air rights over Wilshire Boulevard for the new...
+TIMES BUILDINGS, ETC. SCROLL DOWN TO PRESS CLIPS OUR PEREIRA IN PERIL ACTIVISM: On December 3, 2019, Save LACMA board members gave public comment at City Hall opposing the gift...

 The Peabody-Werden House makes a move